shrey2525/tivra-copilot-vscode/README.md

 - **🔍 Intelligent Log Analysis**: Automatically fetch and analyze production logs
 - **✅ Smart "No Errors" Detection**: Know when everything is working perfectly
 - **🤖 AI-Powered RCA**: Claude AI analyzes logs and provides actionable fixes
+- **✨ Agentic Code Fixes**: Apply AI-generated fixes directly in your IDE with one click
 - **⚡ Multi-Service Scanning**: Analyze errors across all services in one click
 - **💬 Conversational Interface**: Chat with AI about production errors
 - **🔄 Auto-Discovery**: Services automatically detected on startup